Best-Freelancer-Script/fiverr-clone-script/README.md

 ## Launch a Profitable Gig Marketplace in 24 Hours with Ready-made Fiverr Clone

-[Best Fiverr Script](https://www.bestfreelancerscript.com) offers a feature-rich and fully customizable ready-made Fiverr clone-1Gigs exclusively designed for startups and entrepreneurs.
+[Best Freelancer Script](https://www.bestfreelancerscript.com) offers a feature-rich and fully customizable ready-made Fiverr clone-1Gigs exclusively designed for startups and entrepreneurs.
 By using our software, you can build an open source micro job platform like Fiverr within 24 hours.
 If you are a startup and looking to launch your freelance marketplace within a quick time, our Fiverr clone open source script is an ideal option for you.

 ### Key Features of the Software